IanLeung12/IanLeung12/README.md

 ## Hi I'm Ian

 Currently Dual Majoring in Computer Science & Finance at the University of Waterloo. <br>
-Interested in anything related to problem solving — ML, Systems, Research, Games, Puzzles, etc. working on my personal website and tells.dev
+Interested in anything related to problem solving — ML, Systems, Research, Games, Puzzles, etc. <br>
+working on my personal website and tells.dev

 ### Experience: